OpenSourceEconomics/ada_topics/src/ada_topics/python_basics/imports/objectives_materials.md

 ## Learning objectives

-- Students learn about libraries and why they are useful.
+- Students explain why we need libraries in Python

-- Students learn to import whole libraries and specific functions from libraries.
+- Students import relevant libraries using common aliases

+- Students recognise other ways of importing objects